The Best Kid-Friendly Museums In Sydney

 Sydney Living Museums

 Families are always welcome to explore the gorgeous heritage properties on Elizabeth Farm, Vaucluse House, Rouse Hill House & Farm & Elizabeth Bay House.
 Each boasts beautiful grounds and a story from Australia’s past at every turn.
-There are a HEAP of exciting activities on the calendar, including the Convict Kids program, Earn Your Tucker, a huge day of fun with the Family Fair, Bush Tucker, playing shop at Susannah's Place, and the upcoming 'How Cities Work' exhibition by Lonely Planet Kids looks fab!
+There are a HEAP of exciting activities on the calendar, including the Convict Kids program, Earn Your Tucker, a huge day of fun with the Family Fair, Bush Tucker, playing shop at Susannah's Place, and the latest On the Move exhibition at Museum of Sydney is fab!

 The Sydney Observatory